Manulife Financial Corporation (MFC)’s latest performance is not what we had anticipated - News Daemon

 Manulife Financial Corporation (MFC) Performance Highlights and Predictions

 As on 12/30/2022, Multinational firm has announced its last quarter scores, in which it reported $0.66 earnings per share (EPS) for the period topping the consensus outlook (set at $0.61) by $0.05.
-This company achieved a net margin of +45.89 while generating a return on equity of 12.74.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.6 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 3.90% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 7.42% during the next five years compared to 30.30% growth over the previous five years of trading.